-When taking an online exam that requires LockDown Browser and a webcam, remember the following guidelines:
+When taking an online exam, follow these guidelines:

-- Ensure you're in a location where you won't be interrupted - Turn off all other devices (e.g. tablets, phones, second computers) - Clear your desk of all external materials not permitted books, notes, other devices - Remain at your computer for the duration of the test - If the computer or networking environment is different than what was tested above, repeat the Webcam and System checks prior to starting the test - To produce a good webcam video, do the following: - Avoid wearing baseball caps or hats with brims - Ensure your computer or tablet is on a firm surface (a desk or table) not on your lap, a bed, or other surface that might move - \circ If using a built-in webcam, avoid tilting the screen after the webcam setup is complete - Take the exam in a well-lit room and avoid backlighting, such as sitting with your back to a window - Remember that LockDown Browser will prevent you from accessing other websites or applications; you will be unable to exit the test until all questions are completed and submitted."2
+- Select a location where you are comfortable having a video recording taken of yourself and your workspace environment.
+This area should be free of distractions and interruptions. - Turn off all other devices (e.g. tablets, phones, second computers) and place them outside of your reach - Before starting the test, know how much time is available for it, and also that you've allotted sufficient time to complete it - Clear your desk or workspace of all external materials not permitted books, papers, other devices - Remain at your computer for the duration of the test - If the computer, Wi-Fi, or location is different than what was used previously with the "Webcam Check" and "System & Network Check" in LockDown Browser, run the checks again prior to the exam - To produce a good webcam video, do the following: - Avoid wearing baseball caps or hats with brims - Ensure your computer or device is on a firm surface (a desk or table).
+Do NOT have the computer on your lap, a bed, or other surface where the device (or you) are likely to move - o If using a built-in webcam, avoid readjusting the tilt of the screen after the webcam setup is complete - Take the exam in a well-lit room, but avoid backlighting (such as sitting with your back to a window) - Remember that LockDown Browser will prevent you from accessing other websites or applications; you will be unable to exit the test until all questions are completed and submitted